Preparing for your studies

 Apart from waiting for exam results, check whether you need to do anything else to get your place.

-Your university, college, or conservatoire might have given you further requirements, like health or financial requirements, DBS checks, or proof of your qualifications.
+Your university, college, or conservatoire might have given you further requirements, like health or financial requirements, Disclosure and Barring Service (DBS) or Protection of Vulnerable Gourps (PVG) checks, or proof of your qualifications.